 Nubuck and Suede: A Misconception

-Despite Nubuck looking and feeling quite similar to Suede, it is made from the outer side of a hide or skin.
+Despite Nubuck looking and feeling quite similar to suede, it is made from the outer side of a hide or skin.
 This adds further thickness and strength aside from the fine grain.
-Hence, Nubuck being a more durable alternative to Suede.
-Not to forget, that Nubuck is a bit more expensive than Suede, which is reflected by the heavily dyed colour that is crucial to conceal all the sanding that has been carried out.
+Hence, Nubuck is a more durable alternative to suede.
+Not to forget, that Nubuck is a bit more expensive than suede, which is reflected by the extensive leather dying process to heavily introduce color to it that is crucial to conceal all the sanding that has been carried out.

-Based on durability among other factors, Nubuck is often used in furniture, shoes, purses, bags as well as clothing.
-Reason being, that these products can stand the test of time and will make perfect examples of long-lasting products.
+Based on durability among other factors, Nubuck is often used in furniture, shoes, purses, bags as well as clothing like leather jackets.
+The reason is, that these products can stand the test of time and will make perfect examples of long-lasting products.

 Nubuck Leather vs Full-Grain Leather